Rental Property Insurance Spain

 Home insurance in Spain is regulated by the Dirección General de Seguros y Fondos de Pensiones (DGSFP).

-FAQs — Rental Property Insurance Spain
+FAQs — Rental Property Insurance in Spain

 1.Why is rental activity considered higher risk by insurers in Spain?